We strive to

 Have earned a PhD in AE or ME by the time of joining

-Dedicate an average of 40 hours a week to the assigned research tasks
+Dedicate 40 hours a week (on average) to the assigned research tasks

 Visiting researchers are expected to